iByteABit256/Tri/README.md

 ## Configuration

-You can edit the `$HOME/.tri/tricfg.yaml` config file, use the `--config` flag file to use your own config file instead, or you can override the config file by setting environmental variables:
+You can edit the `$HOME/.tri/tricfg.yaml` config file, use the `--config` flag to use your own config file instead, or you can override the config file by setting environmental variables:

 `export TRI_DATAFILE = "$HOME/input/my-todo-list.json"`